acm-uiuc/til/_til/unix/search-man-page-descriptions.md

+---
-# Search Man Page Descriptions
+title: Search Man Page Descriptions
+category: unix
+---

 You can use the `apropos` command with a keyword argument to search for that words occurrence throughout all the man pages on your system.
 For instance,